 - Visit the Etnogràfic d’Eivissa Museum

-- Check out the Las Dalias Hippy Market at San Carlos and the flea markets of Es Canar
+- Take a day trip to check out the Las Dalias Hippy Market at San Carlos and the flea markets of Es Canar

 Of course, we cannot talk about Ibiza without mentioning its trademark crazy nightlife with some of the best parties in Europe.
 Playa d’en Bossa (or en Bossa Ibiza) is the island’s nightlife capital, and for good reason.
 Most of the beach bars and clubs are located here, and it’s just a 5-minute drive south of Ibiza Town.
 On top of that, it is also where the longest stretch of white sand beach can be seen.

 Nightowls and party lovers should be looking at Ushuaia Ibiza Beach Hotel, Playa d’en Bossa’s busiest outdoor beach club.
 While waiting for the night to come and the party to start, chill by the outdoor pool with sun set views while music plays and drinks roll in.
 Once the night has settled in, it’s time to get funky!
 In Ushuaia Ibiza Beach Hotel, you may come across some of the world’s famous DJs who occasionally visit the island to host events.
 Make sure to book ahead of time, though, since once a DJ has announced that they will be playing in the area, accommodations will be hard to come by.